EmilSkaaning/MLstructureMining-workflow/README.md

 [ChemRxiv]()  |  [Paper]()

-# Structure-Finder
+# structureFinder

 ## Install

-To run Structure-Finder please follow the steps below:
+To run structureFinder please follow the steps below:
 1) Make sure that you are running a Python 3.7 on a Linux or MacOS as DiffPy-CMI requires that.
 Let us first create a new environment:
 ````